-- Describe how to lay sign for Novice students. - Indicate the length lines of sign should be varied levels of difficulty, "gimmies", etc. - Us a sandy soil with some vegetation cover if at all possible before moving into the under growth. - Start with the TKI & TKII students laying their own sign and critiquing it first. - These students should then lay sign and critique each others - Teach the importance of using the foot print card, having each one draw & measure there own print. - Emphasize "It is easy to make the sign harder but hard to make the sign easier".(Then explain) - Teach laying the sign for light advantage if possible. - Lay sign on Friday afternoon so students can look at it on Saturday Morning for aging.
+- Describe how to lay sign for Novice students. - Indicate the length lines of sign should be varied levels of difficulty, "gimmies", etc. - Start with the TKI & TKII students laying their own sign and critiquing it first. - These students should then lay sign and critique each others - Teach the importance of using the foot print card, having each one draw & measure his or her own print. - Emphasize "It is easy to make the sign harder but hard to make the sign easier".(Then explain) - Teach laying the sign for light advantage if possible. - Lay sign on Friday afternoon so students can look at it on Saturday Morning for aging.